-Library of Congress makes jailbreaking and rooting legalAlex Wagner - Deputy Managing Editor, News Desk
+Library of Congress makes jailbreaking and rooting legalAlex Wagner - Editorial Director of News and Content

 Jailbreaking Apple's iDevices has long been a controversial subject with the company, but now the situation has gotten slightly less sticky.
 The Library of Congress has just added an exception to the Digital Millenium Copyright Act that allows a user to break the digital rights management, or DRM, on something they already own as long as they don't intent to infringe copyright.
 What does this mean to the mobile phone world?
 Jailbreaking/rooting your iPhone or Android device is now A-OK with the government, as long as the software is obtained legally.
 The wording concerning unlocking devices was also changed, and now includes unlocking via "firmware and software."
 The excerpt concerning cell phones can be seen below:

 Computer programs that enable wireless telephone handsets to execute software applications, where circumvention is accomplished for the sole purpose of enabling interoperability of such applications, when they have been lawfully obtained, with computer programs on the telephone handset.